Anukriti-j/NotesApp/README.md

 ![Architecture](https://img.shields.io/badge/Architecture-MVVM-green.svg)
 ![License](https://img.shields.io/badge/License-MIT-lightgrey.svg)

-swift-tools-version: 6.1
-The swift-tools-version declares the minimum version of Swift required to build this package.

 A modern, **offline-first iOS application** built with **SwiftUI** and **Core Data**.
 This app demonstrates key mobile development concepts such as **networking, local persistence, pagination, and clean MVVM architecture**.